Tito047/MOS-Amplifiers/README.md

 # MOS AMPLIFIERS
-This repository contains a collection of codes which will help in understanding of Mosfet amplifiers.
+This repository contains a collection of codes which will help in understanding of MOSFET amplifiers.
 # PREREQUISITES
 THEORY: